 There are no fees for any of the software installed by default as part of AKS.
 All default options are implemented with open-source software.
 AKS is available for multiple virtual machines in Azure.
-You're charged only for the compute instances you choose, as well as the other underlying infrastructure resources consumed, such as storage and networking.
+You're charged only for the compute instances you choose, and the other underlying infrastructure resources consumed, such as storage and networking.
 There are no incremental charges for AKS itself.

 When deploying an application to a Kubernetes cluster, you can use the original kubectl.exe CLI tool using deployment files based on the native format (.yaml files), as already mentioned in the previous section.
 However, for more complex Kubernetes applications such as when deploying complex microservice-based applications, it's recommended to use Helm.

-Going further, Helm usage is also recommended because additional Kubernetes environments in Azure, such as Azure Dev Spaces are also based on Helm charts.
+Going further, Helm usage is also recommended because other Kubernetes environments in Azure, such as Azure Dev Spaces are also based on Helm charts.

-For further implementation information on Helm charts and Kubernetes check the post on Using Helm Charts to deploy eShopOnContainers to AKS.
+For more implementation information on Helm charts and Kubernetes, see the Using Helm Charts to deploy eShopOnContainers to AKS post.